alexagr/events-manager-limmud/readme.txt

      public_html/site/wp-content/plugins/events-manager-secrets/secrets.txt
-   codes that start with 1 are for volunteers codes that start with 2 are for presentors
+   codes that start with 1 are for volunteers codes that start with 2 are for presentors codes that start with 3 are for VIPs and grant FREE participation codes that start with 4 are for guests - this lets them register via volunteers/presenters registration page (i.e. even when regular registration is closed) but doesn't grant any discounts

    generate a new secret code for organizing committee and place in into
      public_html/site/wp-content/plugins/events-manager-secrets/admin.txt

+   generate a new promo code (if relevant) and place in into
+     public_html/site/wp-content/plugins/events-manager-secrets/promo.txt